rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     {empty}
 </pre>
 Note: <i>roku</i> is a custom plug-in.
 See it [Here](/Roku/Roku_index).
-#### Homevision Topic
+#### Homevision Action Topic
 This feature allows you to send a set of commands just like those allowed in an external device <i>trigger</i>.
 Since this method is not supported in MQTT discovery, it would need to be used in configuration.yaml or in a GUI-based construction, like a button.

+<i>However, it is powerful enough that, in some cases, using this method could eliminate the need for "virtual" external devices and the corresponding manual configuration.yaml changes!</i>

-It's strength is that you can do complex actions without needing to add a virtual external device.
+It's strength is that you can do complex actions without needing to add a "virtual" external device.
-For example, you can do the previous trigger like this:
+For example, you can do the previous external device trigger like this:
 <pre>
     cmnd/homevision/action  "action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;"
 </pre>
 In response to an action command, the actions will be returned in a status message:
 <pre>
-    stat/homevision/action  "action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;"
+    stat/homevision/action  action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;
 </pre>
-Due to timing constraints, this message may be returned before all the actions in the trigger are completed.
+This message may be returned before all the actions in the trigger are completed, especially if the trigger contains "waits".

+% substitutions are NOT performed on trigger strings using this method.

 ### mqttComm - Sending/Receiving MQTT Messages from/to Another Plug-in